What type of opal cutting machines can I use?

 Lastly, to become an excellent opal cutter, I think it is essential to own a slicer, to slab or split and take excess opal that is not needed away from the nobby.

 A slicer also helps when the rough opal piece would be better cut into two stones.

 Or there is more than one color bar in the piece.

 Tip Number 1

 I hope this has been useful to you.

 If you have a piece of rough opal and you can’t see into it to see if the color-bar is clean.

-If you don’t have a laser pointer you can use a bright light but the light disperses alot more so it is harder to see into one particular area of the opal at a time.
+If you don’t have a laser pointer, you can use a bright light, but the light disperses a lot more, so it is harder to see into one particular area of the opal at a time.
 I have used a laser pointer for many years and has saved me thousands of dollars by showing up the inclusions that I would never have seen before with the naked eye.
 You can buy a laser pointer from any stationary shop or novelty shop.

 Grey opal can turn black inside!

-The benefit of doing this little test can be the difference between hundreds of dollars to thousand of dollars.
+The benefit of doing this little test can be the difference between hundreds of dollars to thousands of dollars.
 Black opal is much more valuable than lighter opal and can reach prices of up to $15,000 per carat.